edtky/chess_min_moves/README.md

 ### Chess Board

-I used a grid of 8 rows and 8 columns to model the chess board.
+I used a grid of 8 rows and 8 columns to model the chess board and a tuple to store the position of each square.

 ![8x8 Chessboard](chessboard.png)